 How Ferry Nice is this game?

 ‘One small step for my probe, one big leap for mankind’ is what I thought when I explored my first Exoplanet.
-We’ve crossed the galaxy, got destroyed by a black hole and flew through new nebulas to get there.
-But in the end, was worth it!
+We’ve crossed the galaxy, got destroyed by a black hole, and flew through new nebulas to get there.
+But in the end, it was worth it!

 Playing time: 25/45 minutes

 If you’d like to know more about Empty Space Explorers, fly to their website, Instagram or Facebook.